Predictions and Hypotheses from 23 Years in SEO

 For example, we've started looking back over 12 months at which publishers built the most “new pages” of content, so we already know who to have our eye on.

-To track the impact of this update on your website, make a copy of this Google Data Studio template.
+To track the impact of this update on your website health and performance, make a copy of this Google Data Studio template.